shchauh/dapr-workshop/prerequisites.md

 For the purpose of this workshop we need to install following softwares and tools -

 ## Docker
+You need to enable Hyper-V before you install Docker like this -

+`
+Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V –All `
 Install Docker from [here](https://docs.docker.com/get-docker/)

 ## Dapr